-For starters, consider the style of your video.
-This blog explains more about which video style works best for you.
+For starters, consider the style of your video: will it be a live-action or animation video?
 Spoiler alert; animation is the easiest to adapt.
 However, if you consider some elements that might change, there is no harm in using videos with actors or employees and it might be easier to get some emotions across to your audience.

 In some videos you might want to use facts and figures to get your point across.
 Consider placing these in the frame visually, instead of having the voice-over or actor recite them.